Highlights from the Ratings and Financial Report for Hess Corporation (HES)

 Sponsored

-The average price from analysts is $105.48, which is $16.15 above the current price.
 HES currently public float of 277.65M and currently shorts hold a 1.92% ratio of that float.
-Today, the average trading volume of HES was 2.01M shares.
+Today, the average trading volume of HES was 2.12M shares.

 HES’s Market Performance

-HES stocks went up by 1.32% for the week, with a monthly jump of 27.38% and a quarterly performance of 1.25%, while its annual performance rate touched 46.53%.
-The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 3.47% for Hess Corporation.
-The simple moving average for the period of the last 20 days is 12.71% for HES stocks with a simple moving average of 15.51% for the last 200 days.
+HES stocks went down by -0.74% for the week, with a monthly jump of 24.51% and a quarterly performance of 3.39%, while its annual performance rate touched 59.99%.
+The volatility ratio for the week stands at 5.48% while the volatility levels for the past 30 days are set at 3.98% for Hess Corporation.
+The simple moving average for the period of the last 20 days is 8.79% for HES stocks with a simple moving average of 15.38% for the last 200 days.

 Analysts’ Opinion of HES